What Personal Information Is Used on My Credit Report?

 - Credit accounts in good standing and credit history.
 This is where the positive information shows up.
 Lenders report on each account you have established with them.
 They report dates accounts were opened, the type of account (bank card, auto loan, mortgage), your loan amount or credit limit, your account balance and your payment history, including late payments.

 - Credit inquiries by others who have viewed your report.
 This is the section that shows everyone who has pulled a copy of your credit report in the last two years.
 Whenever you apply for a loan or a credit card, you allow your lender to pull a copy of your credit report.
 Having too many inquiries in a short time is considered a negative by lenders and could result in your application being denied.
-Inquiries that you have made on your own behalf for informational purposes—for instance, pulling your credit report to check for errors—are not viewed negatively.
+Inquiries that you have made on your own behalf for informational purposes—for instance, pulling your credit report to check for errors—are not viewed negatively (these inquiries are commonly called, "soft pulls").